yousefelassal/quote-cron/README.md

 > There is only one corner of the universe you can be certain of improving, and that's your own self.

 > I am always ready to learn although I do not always like being taught.

+> A friend in power is a friend lost.